shhossain/computer_science/Algorithms/Backtracking/Rat in a Maze/README.md

-<h1> Rat in a Maze </h1>
+<h1> Sudoku Solver </h1>
 <hr>
-<p> Rat in a Maze is one of the classic backtracking problems.
-It is widely asked in technical interviews. </p>
+<p> Sudoku Solver is one of the classic problems.
+It is widely asked in technical interviews.
+Usually a sudoku puzzle is a 9x9 grid matrix containing integers from 1 to 9 jumbled in such a way that every row, every column and every 3x3 matrix, each integer appears only once.
+We can solve this traditional problem using backtracking. </p>
 <hr>
 <h3> <b> Problem Statement</b> </h3>
 <br>